Bella Blue: New Orleans School of Burlesque

 In 2008, Blue hosted a burlesque workshop in a dance studio on the West Bank of New Orleans.
 Eventually the workshop grew into New Orleans' only burlesque school, offering weekly burlesque classes.
 Students at the school are taught burlesque technique, character, costuming, and history.
 Blue is the headmistress of the school and also teaches at the school.
 The school is located in St. Claude, New Orleans.

 Lucky Pierre's controversy

 Blue was a producer of The Blue Book, a burlesque show at the club Lucky Pierre's on Bourbon Street in the French Quarter.
 After one of her dancers, Ruby Rage, was dismissed from performing at the club reportedly due to her body type and appearance, Blue decided to cancel the show and leave Lucky Pierre's.
 Blue had not been informed of the club's decision to drop Rage until after she had been dismissed.

 Personal life

-Blue identifies as queer and is in a relationship with her fellow burlesque producer AJay Strong.
+Blue identifies as queer and was married October 2023 to Andrew Principe.
 Blue has two sons, one of which was diagnosed with Aspergers.